 Nano aquariums are increasingly popular because you can keep them anywhere and cost less than larger aquariums.
 There are a number of reasons why newcomers and experienced aquarists alike may find themselves interested in purchasing and keeping a nano fish aquarium.
 It is like the aquarium keeper’s version of bonsai.
 The small size of these aquariums, generally 56 litres or less, make them ideal for a variety of environments where keeping a large fish tank is out of the question.

 These nano aquariums are a very attractive choice for people who would like to keep a small number of fish in their bedroom.
 Other possible locations include offices and other commercial settings where the presence of a small fish tank can add a pleasant, lively atmosphere.
 In these situations, it may not be possible to dedicate much space to the fish tank, making the nano fish aquarium a very convenient option.

-While there are certain aquarists who claim that nano aquariums do not represent a healthy habitat for fish, the truth is that if they are set up and cared for properly, they can harbour an ideal environment.
+Some experienced aquarists claim that nano aquariums do not represent a healthy habitat for fish.
+And that can be true if extra care is not taken to maintain the tank’s health.
+The truth is that if they are set up and cared for properly, they can harbour an ideal environment.
 These smaller tanks offer a number of advantages that makes fishkeeping a hobby that is available for everyone.

 Benefits of Nano Fish Tanks

 • Nano aquariums tend to be much less expensive than their larger counterparts, allowing nearly anyone to keep them.